"Monkey Tail," 20" x 20", made for Project Quilting, Focus Through the Prism, Challenge 1: Monkey Wrench, May 2015 in Yellow Springs, Ohio

 To read more about Project Quilting's Focus Through the Prism, go here.

-To see other entries for this challenge, visit the Monkey Wrench Link-up page.
+To see other entries for this challenge, visit the Monkey Wrench link up.